brunoklq/brunoklq/README.md

 </div>

 <div>
-I bring a unique combination of creative expertise from cinematography, television, and digital media, complemented  by newly acquired <br> analytical skills.
+Experienced professional with over ten years in the audiovisual production industry, now building a strong foundation in Computer Science.
+I combine a decade of creative expertise in cinematography, television, and digital media with growing technical proficiency in programming, data structures, and software development.
+This blend of creativity and analytical thinking allows me to approach problem-solving with both innovation and precision.

 </div>